-Black people receive 18.6% of all citations.
+In 2024, Black drivers in Des Moines received 26.4% of all citations.
 Yet, Black people are only 12% of the population.
-Compare that to white people living in Des Moines who receive only 54.4% of citations, yet they make up 75% of the city’s population.
-(2016 – 2021).
+Compare that to white drives living in Des Moines who receive only 53.5% of citations, yet they make up 67% of the city’s population.
+(2024) (2016 – 2021).

 Marijuana Arrests – 2016 through 2020

 As a percentage of population, Blacks are are arrested at a disproportionate rate for marijuana.
-While Blacks are 4 times more likely to be arrested for marijuana than Whites, people of other races have about the same likelihood of being arrested for marijuana as Whites.
+While Blacks are 4 times more likely to be arrested for marijuana than Whites People of other races have about the same likelihood of being arrested for marijuana as Whites.

 Data Overview